Katahdin: Recreation opportunities

 As the northern terminus of the Appalachian Trail and southern terminus of the International Appalachian Trail, Katahdin is a popular hiking and backpacking destination and the centerpiece of Baxter State Park.
 Baxter State Park is open year-round, though strictly regulated in winter.
 The overnight camping season is, weather permitting, from May 15 to October 15 each year, with some campgrounds staying open until October 22.
 Capacity limits have been placed on day-use parking at the trailheads to minimize the overuse of trails.

-Mt.
-Katahdin has several trails leading up to Baxter, Pamola, or Hamlin Peaks These trails start right up the mountain, but each trail on the mountain ends up taking eight to ten hours round-trip depending on ability.
-Even for experienced hikers, Katahdin is often considered one of the most challenging hikes in the entire Appalachian Mountain range.
-The rest of the trails go up the north side or west side of the mountain.
-These are accessed from the Chimney Pond Trail.
-For these trails, hikers must park at the Roaring Brook Campground and hike in.
-All trails are maintained by the Baxter State Park Authority, which runs the State Park.
-All of the trails on the mountain are classified as very strenuous, the highest classification the Park Authority gives, except for Saddle (strenuous), Hamlin Ridge trail (moderate), and Chimney Pond (moderate).
+Katahdin has several trails leading up to Baxter, Pamola, or Hamlin Peaks.
+These trails average eight to twelve hours round-trip depending on ability.
+Katahdin is often considered one of the most challenging hikes in the entire Appalachian Mountain range.